Do you want to make edibles?

 If so, welcome to your first step: making Magical Butter.

-While you can use other infused oils to make an edible, infused cannabutter is one of the most versatile ingredients.
+While you can use other infused oils to make an edible, infused butter is one of the most versatile ingredients.
 Think about it: with Magical butter, you can make virtually anything an edible.
 From baked goods to making your morning toast an edible, it's one of the best ways to do so.

 Read on for more information.